 Ana graduated from the University of Puget Sound with a B.S. in Biochemistry and Neuroscience.
 Currently a research assistant working on the ABCD study.
 Research interests include developmental psychopathology, neurogenetics, and the role empathy plays in the diagnosis, progression, and treatment of mental disorders.

-David graduated with an M.A. in Experimental and Research Psychology from San Jose State University and is the project coordinator for the 21BrainStudy.
-David's research interests are mainly in cognitive areas and include consciousness and perception.
-Additionally he is interested in examining sleep effects as they relate to these areas.
+David graduated with an M.A. in Research and Experimental Psychology from San José State University and is the project coordinator for the 21BrainStudy.
+David's research interests are mainly in cognitive areas including consciousness and perception.
+Additionally, he is interested in examining sleep effects as they relate to these areas.

 Kalene received her B.S. in Psychology with a minor in Communication Studies from Portland State University.
 She is currently working as a research assistant on the N-CANDA study.
 Her research interests include nutritional neuroscience, neuropsychological assessment, and developmental psychopathology.

 Kristina received her M.A. in Clinical Psychology from Ball State University.
 She is currently the lab manager for the Developmental Brain Imaging Lab.
 Her interests include cognitive neuroscience, time perception, and neuropsychological correlates of psychopathology.